Datum-Technology-Corporation/mio_demo/README.md

 Copyright 2023 [Datum Technology Corporation](https://datumtc.ca/)

 ## Summary
 Set up a new user and workstation for `mio` and Xilinx® Vivado™, import existing Design and Test Bench code, and run UVM simulations and regressions.

-This is part 1 of 5; the entire demo video series is available on [YouTube](https://www.youtube.com/channel/UCSqqT6JtmecBIoC_3DMLk0g).
+This demo series is broken into several parts: this branch (`p1_start`) contains the instructions and [`p1_end`](https://github.com/Datum-Technology-Corporation/mio_demo/tree/p1_end) is the 'solution' branch.
+The entire demo video series is available on [YouTube](https://www.youtube.com/channel/UCSqqT6JtmecBIoC_3DMLk0g).

 ## 1 - Installation
 1. Sign up for a free Moore.io user account: https://www.mooreio.com/register